martinmarsh/nmea0183/README.md

 To reduce this risk the package notes the time of each variables and old ones deleted:

-    handle.AutoClear(seconds, true)   // automatically clears variables older than given number of seconds
+    handle.Preferences(seconds, real_time)   // seconds is time to keep variables or <= 0 is forever, real time mode true or false

-use false if your system does not have a real time clock or historic data is being passed and of course the messages contain a date.
+use real_time = false if your system does not have a real time clock or historic data is being passed and of course the messages contain a date.
 Set seconds to zero or less to disable auto clear

 This is not intended to cope with complete loss of connections when no sentences are Parsed ie for this